web3privacy/hackathon-2025-berlin/hacker-manual.md

 ### 3. Privacy Improvement (20 points)
  - Does it improve privacy somehow?
- - Does it massive improve privacy?
+ - Does it massively improve privacy?
  - Can you see ways it could further improve the privacy?
  - Does the submission consider web2 and web1 privacy leaking in the submission?
- - Would you use this submission if your life dependend on it working privately?
+ - Would you use this submission if your life depended on it working privately?

 ### 4. Business-logic (20 points)
  - Would a VC back this?
  - Is this already in the market?
  - Could you see privacy respecting revenue creation from this submission?
  - Did the person consider or present ideas about financial sustainability?
- - Would you think this submission could make it market and be used by users in an AppStore ecosystem?
+ - Would you think this submission could make it to the market and be used by users in an AppStore ecosystem?

 ### 5. Vibe (20 points)
 This track is a wildcard 20 points judges can attribute as they see fit, not a judgement on the drip or flex of the person submitting, and definately not a vibe-check.
 Keeping it fun and giving the judge a 'open vote' where they can give anywhere from 0 or 20 points.